geochasm/DRCOG_Buildings/workflow.md

 ### Tools for the import

+Before you begin, make sure your tools are setup and working:
 1. OpenStreetMap account with the `_imports` suffix.
 1. Working [JOSM](https://josm.openstreetmap.de/) installation, with the [Conflation](https://wiki.openstreetmap.org/wiki/JOSM/Plugins/Conflation) plugin installed from Preferences > Plugins.
 1. *(Optional)* Text editor with advanced find/replace functionality, such as [BBEdit](https://www.barebones.com/products/bbedit/), [Notepad++](https://notepad-plus-plus.org/), or [Atom](https://atom.io/).